- Rights & Responsibilities a Tenant has when Signing a Lease

 Whatever the reason may be, though, leaving before the expiry of a fixed-term lease is called breaking a lease.
-As a landlord, you’d be within your right to penalize the tenant for doing so, especially if they leave without paying the remainder of the rent due under the Florida lease.
+As a landlord, you’d be within your right to penalize the tenants for doing so, especially if they leave without paying the remainder of the rent due under the Florida lease.

 Rights & Responsibilities a Tenant has when Signing a Lease

-A tenant obtains certain rights and responsibilities under Florida’s landlord-tenant law.
+Tenants obtain certain rights and responsibilities under Florida’s landlord-tenant law.
 The state’s landlord-tenant law gives tenants the following rights in regards to the rental lease.
 The right to:

-• Due process before they can be evicted
+- Due process before they can be evicted

-• Live in a safe and habitable dwelling
+- Live in a safe and habitable dwelling

-• Live in peace and quiet
+- Live in peace and quiet

 A tenant’s main responsibility is to pay rent for the entire term of the lease or rental agreement, usually a year.
 There are exceptions, should the renter have a legally justified reason for breaking the lease early.